Introduction: Lazy 7 / One

 Step 5: LED Frames / LED Strip

 You'll need Frame_A, B and C to do this.
-While putting in the led strip you'll be watching at the clock from it's back.
+While putting in the led strip you'll be looking at the clock from it's back.
 So Data In on the left side is what will be the right and 1st digit when looking at the finished clock.

 It's important to align them in the correct order, otherwise you will run into trouble when reaching a certain point.